Skip to main content

 Settings

-First off, we've got two settings that enable event exports for your environment.
+First off, enable event exports for your environment with the following setting.

 Services